+Rosaria is a vigorous variety with long flower heads, because of which cultivation on high dams, channels or racks is strongly advised.
 This variety is generally healthy.
 In individual cases, black root disease could be observed.
-This should be considered when planning to fertilize the flowers.
+This should be considered when planning the flower treatment.
 The combination of yield, flavor and health makes this variety especially interesting for direct marketing.
 Retail sector marketing is possible after the first harvest.